THIS DATE IN HISTORY: Jan. 30

 1997: Ray Bourque scores Boston's only goal in a 3-1 road loss to the Florida Panthers.
 It's the 1,339th point of his NHL career, tying Bucyk for the most in Bruins history.

 1999: The Canadiens limit the visiting Carolina Hurricanes to 10 shots on goal, setting a team record, but lose 3-1.
 Jeff Hackett allows three goals on eight shots in the second period; the Canadiens then hold the Hurricanes without a shot on goal in the third period, another franchise first.
 Montreal outshoots Carolina 18-0 in the third and 45-10 for the game, but Arturs Irbe makes 44 saves.

-2015: Carolina's Cam Ward sets an NHL record for the longest relief appearance by a goaltender without allowing a goal.
+2015: Carolina's Cam Ward sets an NHL record for the longest relief appearance by a goalie without allowing a goal.
 Ward replaces starter Anton Khudobin 3:25 into the Hurricanes' game against the St. Louis Blues after Khudobin allows two goals on three shots.
-Ward goes the rest of the way for Carolina, stopping all 29 shots he faces during the final 61:35 of regulation time and overtime.
+Ward goes the rest of the way for Carolina, making 29 saves on 29 shots during the final 61:35 of regulation and overtime.
 However, he's beaten by defenseman Kevin Shattenkirk in the shootout, giving the Blues a 3-2 victory.
-The longest previous scoreless performance in relief was 60:05 by Bob Essensa of the Detroit Red Wings against the Washington Capitals on March 25, 1994.
+The longest previous scoreless performance in relief is 60:05 by Bob Essensa of the Detroit Red Wings against the Washington Capitals on March 25, 1994.